DEXA language logo

 Highlighted Work

-• Act as SME for key clinical systems and infrastructure components, translating between clinical teams, vendors, and ops when something breaks or needs to scale.
+• Act as an SME bridging clinical teams, vendors, and ops when something breaks or needs to scale.

-• Automating high-volume operational processes across healthcare environments to cut noise, reduce manual intervention, and surface the incidents that actually matter.
+• Automating high-volume operational processes to cut noise, reduce manual intervention, and surface the incidents that actually matter.

 Stack I Actually Use